Asbestos cement solar screen panels

 Description

-Compressed, high density AC sheet with double face, commonly thicker than AC flat sheeting.
+Compressed, high density AC sheet with double face, thicker than common AC flat sheeting.
 Sold in square or rectangular panels.
-Smooth surface both sides or with single side non-skid patterned surface.
+Smooth face both sides or with single side non-skid patterned face.

 Internal and external use.
 Developed for weather-proof, moisture-proof applications.

-A dense, high strength, durable building product for bathroom/toilet partitions in commercial premises and public buildings, spandrel panels and porch flooring.
-Advertised for curtain walls, balustrades on bridges and balconies, stairtreads, bathroom floors, a base for tiles, suspended decks, sun louvres, windowsills, laboratory bench tops and permanent formwork applications such as bridge decking .
+A dense, high strength, building product for bathroom/toilet partitions in commercial premises and public buildings, spandrel panels and porch flooring.
+Advertised for curtain walls, balustrades on bridges and balconies, stairtreads, bathroom floors, underlay for tiles, suspended decks, sub-floors, sun louvres, windowsills, tunnel linings, laboratory bench tops and permanent formwork applications such as bridge decking.
+Advertised as able to be applied directly to joists.

 Brands/products